• Skip to primary navigation

 This post explores the two popular breakfast dishes, quiche and egg bakes.

-As it turns out, both offer an enticing combination of flavors and textures which make for an enjoyable eating experience.
+Both offer an enticing combination of flavors and textures which make for an enjoyable eating experience.

 Quiche's savory profile and custardy texture bring something special to the brunch table, while egg bakes can typically be customized with different ingredients to provide more nutrition.